cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 ## Use Cases

 ### Cloud Service Providers

-####  Providers
-Providers try to keep their day-to day down, but what functionality they expose users to can be quite limited.
+These include any cloud service provider, the most famous of these being clouds such as GKC, Azure, and AWS.
+These are often quite restrictive, as the providers restrict decisions users can make in regard to customers regarding Providers try to keep their day-to day down, but what functionality they expose users to can be quite limited.
 They do not trust their users, as users vary from amateur to experienced.
 They also are not always great at accounting for carbon costs by specific users, and the carbon accounting can take much longer than users have to connect to individual types of jobs.
 How this information is measured is often obtuse.

-####  Users
+####  Users of Cloud Service Providers
 Users are often not experienced.
 Those that do care about carbon have a hard time connecting their individual workloads with actual carbon costs.

-### Bare Metal Clouds
+### Industry or User-Run Clouds

-### Generic Bare Metal Cloud
-In this evironment, the administrators are generally more trusting of users, as the users are accountable to the cloud they are running on.
+These are clouds run by particular companies or universitios for use of the members of those companies or universitios.
+These clouds are often more trusting environments, as the users are accountable to the administrators or management of the cloud they are running their workloads on.

-### AI/ML
-AI/Ml clusters often have the normal issues found in bare metal clouds, but also have the added benefit of XPUs, or accelerators.
-These accelerators take a lot of energy, often more than that required from regular computer chips.
-Additionally, some of the workloads on these clusters are not time sensitive, for instance traning sets of information, and some are time-sensitive, for instance inference jobs for recognition systems.
-The complexities of these environments are many.

-### Telco
+#### Telco
 Telco customers are often demanding.
 Telco needs their systems to be extremely stable, and the traffic to be fast and reliable.
 Some systems are left entirely at full-power because power modulation can affect traffic and the tolerance for this is low.
 Building systems that reduce power that Telco is confident will not affect their traffic is challenging.

-### Finance
+#### Finance
 Finance may have simulations being run, in the off-hours, and those will look like an AI/ML workload.
 However, for transactions and fast-traffic, finance has predictable times of day of use-when the markets are up.
 For this reason, time of day adjustments on the majority of the clusters run by finance can be limited.
 However, transaction times do affect real dollars, so being fast will be prioritized in these environments over power use.
 In order to get this set of customers to use sustainable options, care must be taken to limit impact to their bottom line.

+### AI/ML
+These cases can exist either as schedulable compute at a cloud service provider or within a bare metal environment.
+In either case, the AI/Ml clusters often have the normal issues found in the above clouds, but also have the added complexity of XPUs, or accelerators.
+These accelerators take significant amounts of power to run, more by an order of magnitude required from regular computer chips.
+Additionally, some of the workloads on these clusters are not time sensitive, for instance traning sets of information, and some are time-sensitive, for instance inference jobs for recognition systems.

 ## Current Research and Development